 Nepal Employment Laws

 Employment terms should meet the laws outlined in the most recent Labor Act to ensure your company is compliant.
 These terms include working hours, maternity leave and paid time off, and required benefits.

 Nepali workers operate on a 48-hour workweek that includes eight hours each day.
 They can work up to four hours in overtime per day and a total of 24 hours each week.
 Employees should receive 1.5 times their original pay during these hours.

 Other notable requirements include maternity leave and festival allowances.
 Women get 14 weeks of maternity leave, and 60 of those days are paid in full.
 Men earn 15 days of fully paid paternity leave.
 All employees receive an annual festival allowance equivalent to one month’s pay.

 Onboarding in Nepal

 Onboarding practices vary depending on the industry and your company.
 Before you start the onboarding process, consider how you want to train your employees and the environment you’ll create to support success.
 Establish a schedule for the first week, including any training programs you want to include, and familiarize your new employees with daily operations.

 You may want to be physically present for the onboarding process to make your employees feel welcome.
 It’s also helpful to outline behavior expectations and review employment contracts with them to ensure everyone is on the same page.

-Benefits of Hiring Outsourcing
+Benefits of Hiring Outsourcing in Nepal

 Finding recruits and managing compliance from your home country can be challenging — outsourcing with Globalization Partners can alleviate many responsibilities.
 Rather than setting up your own subsidiary to contract legal employees, we’ll hire your workers through our entity.
 Expanding on your own could take months or even a year.
 However, our global PEO can help you get started right away.